 We want to beat Republicans!

-In order to win back power we need to pick up Republican seats, so our strong preference is to endorse in races either with Republican incumbents or Republican-held open seats.
-Sometimes, when vulnerable and critical Democratic open seats are on the line, we’ll get involved in those races as well.
+To win back power, we need to pick up Republican seats, so our strong preference is to endorse in races either with Republican incumbents or Republican-held open seats.
+Sometimes, when vulnerable and critical Democratic open seats are on the line, we'll get involved in those races as well.

 We respect local voters

 Generally speaking, we don't get involved in contested Democratic primaries because we don't want to be perceived as a huge national organization bigfooting into a local race and telling folks what to do—it's not good for democracy or for Daily Kos.
 But there are some important exceptions when it does make sense for Daily Kos to jump into primaries, which we'll discuss below.

 Fortunately, there aren't too many truly crummy Democrats left in our party these days.
 But if there's a particularly lousy Democratic incumbent who's out of step with his or her constituents and a good progressive comes along to challenge them, we'll consider getting involved.
 The same goes for awful Democrats running in primaries for open seats.
 These sorts of races will only ever be a small part of our portfolio, though, because our main focus is always going to be defeating Republicans.

 We want to build our bench and elect office-holders who reflect the Democratic Party